2 Ways to Resign as Trustee in Florida

-As we have mentioned before, the job of a trustee is a critical one.
+As we have mentioned before, the job of a trustee is critical.

 But it’s not easy.

 A trustee is a fiduciary.
-As such, he or she has a number of duties to fulfill, and he can be held personally liable for the breach of those duties.
+As such, he or she has several duties to fulfill, and he can be held personally liable for the breach of those duties.

-Not everyone is qualified to undertake the duties of a trustee and even if you are, there may come a time when you want to resign as trustee.
+Not everyone is qualified to undertake the duties of a trustee, and even if they are, there may come a time when they want to resign.

 So, what happens when you’re serving as trustee of a trust and you want to resign?